trivago/gollum/docs/src/gen/consumer/proxy.rst

   Defines an offset in bytes used to read the length provided for partitioner "binary" and "ascii".
   By default this parameter is set to 0.

-**Partitioner**

-  Defines the algorithm used to read messages from the router.
-  The messages will be sent as a whole, no cropping or removal will take place.
-  By default this parameter is set to "delimiter".

-  * delimiter: Separates messages by looking for a delimiter string.

-  The delimiter is removed from the message.

-  * ascii: Reads an ASCII number at a given offset until a given delimiter is

-  found.
-Everything to the left of and including the delimiter is removed from the message.

-  * binary: reads a binary number at a given offset and size.

-  The number is removed from the message.

-  * binary_le: is an alias for "binary".

-  * binary_be: acts like "binary"_le but uses big endian encoding.

-  * fixed: assumes fixed size messages.